agongi/study/http/README.md

 Host: www.google.com
 ```

-#### Keep-alive / Persistent Connections
+#### Keep-alive
 HTTP/1.1 supports `Keep-alive` to re-use the TCP session by default but header `Connection: keep-alive` should be declared explicitly in HTTP/1.0.

-> TCP session needs to be negotiated in 3-way-handshake.
-That is expensive.
+It has 2 options as following:
+- max: maximum request amount of keep connection
+- timeout: maximum sec of keep connection

+> It can reduce renegotiates flow of TCP connection known as 3-way handshaking.

 #### N-TCP-Connection
 Modern browser (e.g. Firefox, Chrome, Edge ..) is able to create 2-TCP-Connections per domain to get over performance limitation.
 The total number of connections is 4 to 8 based on browser type/version.